rault/rails-backbone-example/README.md

 >  => #<ShippingLocation id: nil, name: nil, zip_code: nil, created_at: nil, updated_at: nil, customer_id: nil>

 We can see the customer_id field being included in the attributes.
-One last thing though...
+One last thing though...change the *belongs_to* in the Customer class to *has_many* like so:

 ```
 class ShippingLocation < ApplicationRecord